scipy-conference/scipy_proceedings/papers/cory_quammen/cory_quammen.rst

 either ``vtkImageData`` objects that can be displayed as images or to paths that may be rendered to a ``vtkContextView`` object, VTK's version of a canvas.
-The ``vtkTextActor``, a class for adding text to visualizations, uses this mechanism to support rendering complex LaTeX math expressions.
+The ``vtkTextActor``, a class for adding text to visualizations, uses this module to support rendering complex LaTeX math expressions.

 Qt applications with Python